Robert A. Rasch

-Robert A. Rasch Jr. is a United States Army lieutenant general who has served as the director of hypersonics, directed energy, space, and rapid acquisition of the Office of the Assistant Secretary of the Army for Acquisition, Logistics, and Technology since September 2, 2022.
+Robert A. Rasch Jr. is a United States Army lieutenant general who has served as the director of the Rapid Capabilities and Critical Technologies Office since 2 September 2022.
 He was previously the program executive officer for missiles and space from July 2018 to August 2022.

 Military career

 In May 2022, Rasch was nominated for promotion to lieutenant general and assignment as director of hypersonics, directed energy, space and rapid acquisition of the Office of the Assistant Secretary of the Army (Acquisition, Logistics and Technology), succeeding L. Neil Thurgood.